giovannypietro/poi/README.md

-# From Permissions to Proof-of-Intent: The Missing Layer in Agentic IAM
+# From Permissions to Proof-of-Intent: One of the Missing Layers in Agentic IAM

 > **The future of AI agent security isn't just about who can do what—it's about proving why they're doing it.**